Reiisth/Paninda-CS121/README.md

 The program requires some initial setup for it to work without errors.
 To set-up the program, follow these instructions:

-1. Import and start the premade database
+**1. Import and start the premade database**
   a.
 Navigate to the program files and open the ‘database’ folder
   b.
 Select the ‘paninda_db’ file and import it with the help of PHPmyAdmin
   c.
-Once completed, start the MySQL database in your XAMPP Control Panel
-2. Download all the system fonts
+Once completed, start the MySQL database in your XAMPP Control Panel **2.
+Download all the system fonts**
   a.
 Go to the ‘fonts’ folder in the program files
   b.
 Select all the font files
   c.
 Right click and choose to install
-3. Start the program
+**3. Start the program **
   a.
 Open the ‘main.py’ in with the help of any IDE
   b.
 Run it

-### IMPORTANT NOTES:
+***IMPORTANT NOTES:***
 Within the Paninda Database, there are existing data used for demonstrating the functionality of the software.
 Use this information when logging into the system to access the demo data:
-USERNAME: admin
-PASSWORD: jasjas
+**USERNAME:**_ admin_
+**PASSWORD:**_ jasjas_